 This coleslaw with sour cream recipe is a family tradition recipe – it’s a creamy coleslaw with vinegar, sugar, and a few spices.
 It’s a great coleslaw for BBQs, potlucks, and parties.

 It’s fantastic on a plate loaded up with anything coming off the grill, or also fantastic to add to a BBQ meat or lentil sloppy joe.

-My dad always seems to make the best coleslaw… he doesn’t have a strict recipe, just “a little of this and that” in a bowl.
+My dad always makes the best coleslaw… he doesn’t have a strict recipe, just “a little of this and that” in a bowl.
 But I did get him to tell me which ingredients he uses for the coleslaw, and finally created a comparable recipe!
-So this is my new & Improved Vegan classic coleslaw.
+So this is my new & Improved sour cream classic coleslaw.

 I made this the other day and when I tasted it and I actually danced because I was so happy I got everything right.
 Even tasting it fresh (before letting it sit for a few hours) was amazing.
 The tartness from the white balsamic was perfect with the cabbage.

 My dad comes from a restaurant family, so you know something classic like coleslaw is bound to be good.
 Also, as a Midwesterner, I love any kind of creamy salad like coleslaw.

 What’s In This Coleslaw with Sour Cream Recipe

 I cook with fresh produce from my garden and from Misfits Market– they sell fantastic fruit, vegetables, & pantry staples at a discounted price.
 We get Misfit boxes every other week and love picking out seasonal produce for delivery.
 Get $10 off your first box by clicking here!